janpipek/scoring_browser/README.md

 * absolute vs. relative values
 * colour background (white - red - black)
 * export of 2D tables to CSV
+* simple statistics display for cells
+* reduction in any dimension if the data table is too detailed

 Requirements
 ------------